I'll Make a Man Out of You

 "I'll Make a Man Out of You" has received mostly positive reviews from film and music critics, some of whom dubbed it the film's best song, while praising Osmond's performance.
 Critics have also drawn comparisons between the song and Disney's Hercules, while likening Mulan's role and transformation to actress Demi Moore's performance as Lieutenant Jordan O'Neil in the film G. I. Jane (1997).
 The song has since appeared on several "best of" Disney songs lists, including those of Total Film and the New York Post.
 Discussed by film critics, film historians, academic journalists and feminists, the song has gone on to be recorded and covered in several different languages—namely Mandarin, Cantonese and Spanish—by entertainers Jackie Chan and Cristian Castro, respectively.
+Commercially, although the song was not released as a single and did not chart, it was certified 3x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 3,000,000 units in the United States.
+It was also certified Gold by the British Phonographic Industry (BPI) for equivalent sales of 400,000 units in the United Kingdom.

 Writing and recording

 "I'll Make a Man Out of You" was written by composer Matthew Wilder and lyricist David Zippel, who were hired to write Mulan's songs because Disney was interested in recruiting songwriters "that ... would give kind of a different sound to each of the songs."
 While Zippel, a Broadway lyricist, was recruited because the directors were impressed with his work on Disney's Hercules (1997), at the time Wilder, a pop singer, had been best known for his song "Break My Stride".
 Bancroft believes that, although the songwriters "had two different sensibilities ... the blend [of their styles] worked well together, especially on ['I'll Make a Man Out of You']".Songwriter Stephen Schwartz was originally slated to write lyrics for Mulan until he was replaced by Zippel "at the last moment."
 Schwartz had written a song called "We'll Make a Man of You" for the scene in which Mulan is training to be a soldier.
 The song was ultimately replaced with Wilder and Zippel's "I'll Make a Man Out of You" when Schwartz was forced to resign from Mulan by Disney executives Peter Schneider and Michael Eisner because the songwriter had also agreed to score rival studio DreamWorks' animated film The Prince of Egypt (1998).
 Wilder and Zippel first conceived the song's title, which then inspired them to write its lyrics and music.
 Zippel identified determining the song's ironic title as the moment "he knew he'd hit on something great" by "contrasting Mulan's gender with the concept of what it means to be a man."
 The songwriters were hoping to create an original version of a training montage that was funny without being obvious, while remaining in character at all times.
 In an unlikely situation, the filmmakers universally enjoyed the song from its very first draft.